mattray/emacs/README.md

 * Red Hat/CentOS/Scientific/Fedora/Arch
 * FreeBSD

-Should work on any platform that has a default provider for the `package` resource and a package named `emacs` avaialble in the default package manager repository.
+Should work on any platform that has a default provider for the `package` resource and a package named `emacs` available in the default package manager repository.

 On FreeBSD, Chef version 0.10.6 is required for fixes to the ports package provider.